ottoo/backbonejs-website/README.md

 backbonejs-shopping
 ===================

 Started a backbonejs based web store project.
+Work in progress.

+Going to be using

+Backbonejs
+jQuery
+NodeJS
+MongoDB